humancompatible/interconnect/README.md

 ```

 ### Examples

 ``examples/basic_simulation_ReLU`` - example notebook featuring the calls above.
 Other example notebooks can be found in the same folder.

 ## Related work

----
-For a background on the direction of research, see the AAMAS tutorial (https://humancompatible.org/index.php/2024/05/05/fairness-in-the-sharing-economy-and-stochastic-models-for-mas/), or the original papers:
+For more background, see our AAMAS tutorial (https://humancompatible.org/index.php/2024/05/05/fairness-in-the-sharing-economy-and-stochastic-models-for-mas/), or the original papers:

 arXiv:1807.03256 (https://arxiv.org/abs/1807.03256)
 On the Ergodic Control of Ensembles